ShriKirupa/Class_Matrix/README.md

-# 🎮 GCR-like Application
+# 🎮 Class Matrix , GCR-like Application

 **Developed by Team CAPSLOCK during the 24-hour Hackmageddon at Rajalakshmi Engineering College**

 ## 🚀 Overview

-Welcome to our GCR-like application, a gamified educational platform inspired by Google Classroom and Classcraft.
+Welcome to our GCR-like application, a gamified educational platform inspired by Google Classroom.
 Our app enhances traditional classroom experiences by integrating game-based learning and interactive tools, designed to make education more engaging and rewarding.

 ## 🛠️ Features